Danishlynx/Danishlynx/README.md

-# 💫 Software Engineer
+# 💫 Software Engineer:
-Hi 👋, I'm AWS Certified Full-Stack Developer with 1.5 years of experience building scalable web applications using React.js, Next.js, and Node.js.
-Proven track record of improving system performance by 20-40% and implementing automated deployment pipelines.
-Currently pursuing MSc in Advanced Computer Science at University of Manchester while bringing expertise in cloud architecture, RESTful API design, and blockchain development
+Focused on distributed systems and CI/CD automation.
+18 months shipping micro‑services on AWS/Kubernetes; chaos‑engineering work lifted prod p95 availability to 99.5 %.
+Currently pursuing an M.Sc. in Advanced Computer Science (Distinction expected) at the University of Manchester to deepen technical knowledge and leadership in cutting-edge technologies.
+UK work‑authorized

 Live Projects: